Ross Kemp: Personal life

 On 11 June 2002, Kemp married Rebekah Wade, the then editor of The Sun.
 In November 2005, Wade was arrested following an alleged assault on her husband.
 Kemp refused medical attention for a swollen lip and no action was taken.
 In March 2009 Kemp and Wade divorced, and in October 2010, Kemp fathered a boy with his partner, Nicola Coleman, who was his make-up artist.

-Kemp married Australian Renee O'Brien in 2012.
+Kemp married the Australian Renee O'Brien in 2012.
 They have three children.

+In May 2025, Kemp appeared on the BBC television series Who Do You Think You Are?.
+He discovered that his maternal Grandfather survived the sinking of the SS Duchess of York during WW2 at the age of 50.